yanpengwang/LinuxKernelDevelopment-Reading-Notes/README.md

 2.1 The linux kernel has serveral unique attributes as compared to a normal user-space application:
     - The kernel has access to neither the C library nor the standard C headers.
+      (the kernel is not linked against the standard C library- or any other library)
     - The kernel is coded in GNU C.
+      (The linux kernel developers use both ISO C99 and GNU C extensions to the C language)
     - The kernel lacks the memory protection afforded to user-space.
+      (Kernel memory is not pageable, therefore, every byte of memory you consume is one less byte of available physical memory.)
     - The kernel cannot easily execute floating-point operations.
     - The kernel has a small per-process fixed-size stack.
+      (The kernel stack is neither large nor dynamic, it is small and fixed in size.
+Historically, the kernel stack is two pages, which generally implies that it is 8KB on 32-bit architecture and 16KB on 64-bit)
     - Because the kernel has asynchronous interrupts, is preemptive, and supports SMP, synchronization and concurrency are major concerns within the kernel.
     - Portability is important.
+      (A handful of rules - such as remain endian neutral, be 64-bit clean, do not assume the word or page size)